 Fluctuating Needle: A fluctuating needle indicates there’s a problem with a valve or a there’s an engine misfire.

 Needle drops during acceleration: If the needle drops steady during acceleration there’s a restriction in the exhaust or intake.
 This is typically due to a clogged muffler or exhaust system.

-Print it out and hang it on your tool box, and you’ll never second guess what your gauge is telling you!
+Print this out and hang it on your toolbox, and you’ll never second guess what your gauge is telling you!